Noah's Ark Zoo Farm: Development

-Noah’s Ark Zoo Farm was conceived by Anthony Bush (b.
-1938), the son of a Wiltshire farm manager.
+Noah's Ark Zoo Farm was conceived by Anthony Bush (born 1938), the son of a Wiltshire farm manager.
 In 1960 he became a tenant of Richard Gibbs, Lord Wraxall, at Moat House Farm, near Bristol, which Bush operated as a dairy farm.
 In 1962 he married Christina James, an art teacher, and they had four children.
 In 1968 Bush was elected onto the Somerset County Executive Committee of the National Farmers Union, and in 1980, he began a Farming and Wildlife Advisory Group to encourage farmers to conserve wildlife.

 In 1995 the Bushes purchased Moat House Farm from Wraxall, sold the Friesian herd, and converted the farm's 310 acre to arable land and sheep raising.
 Bush began to consider creating a Noah's Ark theme park in 1997; and in 1998, he constructed a barn, a café, a toilet block, and a children's play area.
 The park opened for a trial run in August 1998 and permanently in 1999.
 At first it exhibited farm and small domestic animals as well as some exotic species such as alpacas and llamas.
 The collection later expanded to include tigers, African lions, white rhinos, siamang gibbons, and ring-tailed lemurs.
 In April 2009, a zoo webcam showed the live birth of a male Brazilian tapir.